-45. The second phase will feature the transformation of logistics corridors into economic corridors.
-It may comprise: (i) continuation of actions and investments started in the first stage; and (ii) private investment in value chains along the economic corridors.
-The latter will concentrate on identifying and promoting areas where private investment interests would create production linkages at local, regional, and global levels.
-This may also involve determining the needs and potential for developing business services, especially along the corridors, such as developing secure means of money transfers at border crossing points, and promoting trade finance.
-The institutional and policy impediments for developing these services may also be identified so that industries establishing themselves along the corridor can be made more competitive.
+The second phase will feature the transformation of logistics corridors into economic corridors.
+Given the enabling conditions that have been created in the first phase, primarily through public investments, the second phase envisages market-driven initiatives to gradually emerge.
+From the policies and investments initiated in the first stage, private investment in productive activities is expected to increase, and regional value chains are envisaged to develop primarily resulting from facilitation measures to ease the conduct of business along the corridors.
+At this stage, the CAREC Program will concentrate on identifying and promoting areas where private investment interests will create production linkages at local, regional, and global levels.
+This may also involve determining the needs and potential for developing business services along the corridors, such as secure means of money transfers at BCPs, and promoting trade finance.
+The institutional and policy impediments for developing these services may also be identified, so that industries establishing themselves along the corridor can be made more competitive.

-E. Second Tier Areas
+E. Second-Tier Areas